kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 ## Code Freeze

-Once Code Freeze starts, all issues still in the upcoming release **must** have a priority label of `priority/critical-urgent`.
-This means that on the morning before Code Freeze begins you need to go through the open issues (and PRs) which are approved-for-milestone but not marked critical-urgent and poke the owners reminding them that in the next day Code Freeze will mean any issues not marked `priority/critical-urgent` will be kicked out of the milestone by the bot.
+Once Code Freeze starts, all issues still in the upcoming release **should** have a priority label of `priority/critical-urgent`.
+This means that on the morning before Code Freeze begins you need to go through the open issues (and PRs) which are approved-for-milestone but not marked critical-urgent and poke the owners reminding them that in the next day Code Freeze will mean any issues not marked `priority/critical-urgent` will potentially be moved to the subsequent release.

+The criteria for moving issues is a mix of:

+- How critical is the Issue to be fixed for the currently imminent release?
+- Is the PR expected to be ready for merging soon?
+- How big is the change?
+Could it cause instability to CI?
+If so, it either needs to be closely tracked /or/ moved.

 After this, you need to monitor all of these issues to make sure that daily progress is made on them.
 Theoretically, issue owners/SIGs are supposed to make a daily status comment in the issue, but this is seldom followed.
 You also will need to send daily reminders/queries about stuck PRs.